 You may not be familiar with the term ‘hyperpigmentation', but you'll know the condition: reddish-brown marks, patches, or dots on your skin that seem to have no cause and are really difficult to get rid of.

-The good news is that hyperpigmentation is pretty common, and it is treatable.
-We found out everything you need to know about hyperpigmentation and assembled it in one go-to Guide for your reference.
+The good news is that excessive skin pigmentation is pretty common, and it is treatable.
+We found out everything you need to know about hyperpigmentation and assembled it in one go-to guide for your reference.

 What is hyperpigmentation?

 Hyperpigmentation refers to marks on the skin that are noticeably darker than the surrounding skin.

 It might look like spots, patches, or streaks, and it can range in size from very small — like the size of a freckle or a pimple — to larger patches of pigmentation that cover a lot of skin.

 It can be caused by inflammation of the skin, like acne, eczema, or allergic reactions; or by trauma to the skin, like cuts, burns, surgery, or incorrect usage of microdermabrasion or laser tools .